All comparisons

 FeatureScopoMission Control

-Scoped to your current Space / projectCurrent Space view
+Scoped to the Space you're working inCurrent Space view

 Window-level switching (not just apps)